How To Let Go Of The Past And Release Negative Emotions: Practices

 Traumatic experiences can result in post-traumatic stress disorder (PTSD), which is typically characterized by hyperarousal of the body’s stress response system and long-term emotional disturbances.
 Trauma can be triggered by a range of experiences, from physical abuse* or neglect to natural disasters and even everyday stressors.

 When faced with a stressful situation, your body usually reacts with a “fight-or-flight” response.
-This reaction can release hormones like adrenaline and cortisol that may help you cope with the situation by readying your body for action.
+This reaction can release hormones, such as adrenaline and cortisol, that may help you cope with the situation by readying your body for action.
 However, when this stress response is activated too often or for too long, it can take a toll on your mental health, potentially leading to disorders like depression and anxiety.

-Now that you know a bit more about how grief, trauma, and stress can impact the brain, let’s look at five strategies you can use to move on from your past and live in the present.
+Now that you know a bit more about how grief, trauma, and stress can impact the brain, let’s look at some effective strategies you can use to move on from your past and live in the present.
+These self-care approaches draw from evidence-based approaches, such as acceptance and commitment therapy and mindfulness-based therapies.

 Mindfulness practice and meditation to let go